libp2p/specs/ROADMAP.md

 ### 🧪 Automated compatibility testing

 **What?** There are more than 6 implementations of the [libp2p specification] in different languages.
-We need to ensure compatibility of all combination of these implementations.
+We need to ensure compatibility of all combinations of these implementations.
 Given the number of libp2p implementations and the amount of libp2p protocols, verifying compatibility on a continuous basis can only be tackled in an automated fashion.